victoriadeyemi/coding-quiz/README.md

 # coding-quiz
-Quiz created using html, CSS and javascript.
+Quiz created using html, CSS and javaScript.